 And if possible, choose sweet potatoes instead of regular ones.

 3) Black Beans

-With 330mg potassium in every 100g of black beans, you can manage your diabetes, low blood pressure, obesity, and even prevent cancer.
+With 330mg of potassium in every 100g of black beans, you can manage your diabetes, low blood pressure, obesity, and even prevent cancer.
 That’s because black beans not only contain potassium, but a good amount of protein, fiber, iron, zinc, and copper like minerals that help keep your health in check.

 Similar to black beans, beets are high in potassium foods.
 They have around 300mg of potassium in every 100g serving.
 But, they are different from black beans considering the various nutrients like vitamin A, vitamin C, folate, and manganese that it contains.

-While nutrients like vitamin a and c are great for immunity, folate and manganese keep your brain and heart healthy.
+While nutrients like vitamins a and c are great for immunity, folate and manganese keep your brain and heart healthy.
 They ensure that the arteries and other organs stay undamaged by bad elements like free radicals.

 Note that pregnant women must avoid beets.
 Also, people vulnerable to having kidney stones should avoid consuming it to prevent the risk.

 Come on in for free!